maierav/sensation/intro.md

 The actual ideas are a bit more complex, but they do not deviate far from the sentence above.
 The technical terms we use for these ideas are:

->*MATERIALISM*: There is only the world.
+>_MATERIALISM_: There is only the world.
 There is no perception.
-If you think that you perceive something, what really happens is that you _behave_ or _function_ according to what you call a perception (which is why this view is related to *FUNCTIONALISM*).
+If you think that you perceive something, what really happens is that you _behave_ or _function_ according to what you call a perception (which is why this view is related to _FUNCTIONALISM_).
 You thinking that you perceive things beyond behaving and functioning according to physics, is _illusory_.
 You _believe_ you perceive, say the color "red", but that is a false belief.
 You just act as if you do.
 Some proponents of this view prefer the term "physicalism" to demonstrate that they agree with modern physics in that "matter" is not a substance (modern physics describes matter as "an interaction" between the Higgs field and other quantum fields, but you do not need to worry that you need to know about all of this).

+The opposing view is:

->*IDEALISM*: There is no physical world.
+>IDEALISM_: There is no physical world.
 All is perception (again, technically, proponents of this view would use broader terms like "mind", or "consciousness" - but it is debatable how much these concepts do or do not overlap).
-There are two options on this view:
+There are two options on this view:\
 >>SOLIPSISM: Your perception is all that exists.
 Nothing else is real.
 You are all alone.
 Everything is just an illusion, except your perception.
 This view is difficult to argue with rationally.
 At the same time, view people are convinced by this view, let alone prefer this view since it resembles a horrifying reality.\
 >> PANPSYCHISM: Everything is perception.
 This view grants that there is "a world out there", but it assumes that that which exists outside our own perception is even more perception - a grand ocean of perception, if you will.
 Proponents of this view suggest that something keeps our own perception separate from the rest of perception out there.

 ###### DUALISM

 Another possible solution is that there really are two different things: a world and our perception.
 But there are some disagreements on what exactly makes them different.

-**SUBSTANCE DUALISM**: This view, often credited to René Descartes, even though it can be found in many (older) cultures around the world is that your perception is real, yet "immaterial".
+>SUBSTANCE DUALISM: This view, often credited to René Descartes, even though it can be found in many (older) cultures around the world is that your perception is real, yet "immaterial".
 And that the world is "material", or physical.
 Proponents of this view try to explain why and how these two domains are linked, such as how (material) brain damage or intoxication can alter (immaterial) perception.
 On this view, (immaterial) perception might also be able to affect the (material) world.

+There is also:

-**ASPECT DUALISM**: This idea takes a bit of a middle ground.
+>ASPECT DUALISM: This idea takes a bit of a middle ground.
 It does assume that there "really" only is one thing, and thus subscribes to monism.
 However, it suggests that one and the same thing can have different aspects, or properties when viewed from different percectives - somewhat like a coin can look very different if one only looks at heads or tails.
 Aspect dualism assumes that there is a real world that may well be physical, but that our perception is what some physical systems, like our brains, _are like_ from the "inside".
 This view explains why brain damage can affect perception since they are just "two sides of the same coin".

 There are many more ideas on that problem, some of which cannot neatly placed within the taxonomy above.
 However, these cateogories provide a somewhat of a sufficient survey of the field since most ideas come close to, or combine, these distinct schools of thought.
 To give you an example, some scholars will state that they are "_REDUCTIONIST PHYSICALIST_", for example.
 A popular version of this view is that "there is only the physical universe" and that perception "emerges" from some physical system in a way that can be explained by physical laws.
 Note, how this notion comes close to our option of _ASPECT DUALISM_.